s8sg/faas-flow/README.md

 #### Function Reusability

 Fass-flow allows you to write function only focused on solving one problem without having to worry about the next.
 It makes function loosely coupled from the business logic promoting reusability.
-You can write the stateless function and use it across multiple applications, where faas-flow maintains the execution state for individual workflow per requests
+You can write the stateless function and use it across multiple applications, where Faas-flow maintains the execution state for individual workflow per requests

 ## Pipeline Definition
-By supplying a number of pipeline operators, complex compostion can be achieved with little work:
+By supplying a number of pipeline operators, the complex composition can be achieved with little work:
 ![alt overview](https://github.com/s8sg/faas-flow/blob/master/doc/overview.jpg)

 The above pipelines can be achieved with little, but powerfull code: